 For many of you the term is coming to a close, classes have ended, will be ending soon or you are winding down a recent unit or module.
-It’s been quite the wild ride this year with many changes and challenges, but hopefully some encouraging experiences and moments of excitement.

 One of the most impactful books I have ever read is called, “Becoming a Critically Reflective Teacher” by Stephen Brookfield.
 The first edition of this book came out in 1995 and a second edition in 2017.